chuan-su/notes/src/aws/elasticache.md

 In addition, you can use [global datastores](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Redis-Global-Datastore.html) to create cross-region read replica clusters for ElastiCache for Redis to enable low-latency reads and disaster recovery across AWS Regions.

+### AUTH

+Redis *AUTH* can only be enabled for encryption in-transit enabled ElastiCache for Redis clusters.

 ## Memchached

 A Memcached cluster is a logical grouping of one or more ElastiCache nodes.
 Data is partitioned across the nodes in the Memcached cluster.
 A Memcached cluster can have up to 300 nodes.
 And nodes can be run across multiple Availibility Zones.